Kleinian sphere packings, reflection groups, and arithmeticity: Proofs

 \subsection{Proof of Theorem~\ref{theorem:crystallographic}}

-Our higher--dimensional examples of superintegral sphere packings come from the Borcherds' $21$--di\-men\-sio\-nal polyhedron $\mathcal{P}_{21}$ \cite{Bor}.
+Our higher--dimensional examples of superintegral crystallographic sphere packings come from Borcherds's $21$--di\-men\-sio\-nal polyhedron $P_{21}$ \cite{Bor}.
 By describing its lower--dimensional faces we can fill in some of the dimensions.
-For example, in $\mathbb{H}^{19}$ we have a face $\mathcal{P}_{19}$ (first found by Kaplinskaya and Vinberg in \cite{KV}) that satisfies the conditions of Theorem~\ref{lemma:doubling}.
+For example, in $\mathbb{H}^{19}$ we have a face $P_{19}$ (first found by Vinberg and Kaplinskaja in \cite{KV}) that satisfies the conditions of Lemma~\ref{lemma:doubling}.